What We Believe

 God is omnipresent.
 (1Kings 8:27, Jeremiah 23:24, Hebrews 13:5) God is everywhere at all times.
 There are no hiding places from God.
 There is no place where anyone can escape the presence of God.

 God is omnipotent.
-(Job 9:19, Hebrews 1:3, Revelation 19:6) God possess all power and authority.
+(Job 9:19, Hebrews 1:3, Revelation 19:6) God possesses all power and authority.
 No one or nothing is as powerful as God.
 He is the Almighty.

 God the Son